Geza-Czimeth/melita-microservices/README.md

 Exception handling/error handling

 All error message back to the client must be in Json format, even validation errors.
+Have ErrorDetails object to generalise error handler.
+See course.

 DTOs
 Always use DTO when sending message to JMS, even if the data does not change, this is to show that you care.